Why is my body shaking for no reason?

-Yes, dehydration may lead to tremors.
+Yes, dehydration can lead to tremors.
 When you aren't getting enough water, your muscles cramp and contract, leading to possible tremors.
-Always stay hydrated whenever possible.

 What Food is Good for Tremors?

-While there isn't a definitive answer to this question, some foods may help with tremors.
+While there isn't a definitive answer to this question, some foods will help with tremors.
 One diet that is showing some promise is the Mediterranean diet.
 This diet consists of foods such as:

-Always talk to a nutritionist before you start any diet.
+Always talk to a nutritionist before you make any drastic changes to your diet.